Tudi/WowRetriHelperBot/KickBot/readme.txt

 1) addon for wow that will show a window that will periodically tell you what to do
 2) autoit script that can "read text" and take actions accordingly

-Requirements :
-- wow running in same build as autoit ( win32 or win64 ) ( it's called wow.exe in task manager not wow-64.exe ) -noautolaunch64bit
-- autoit ( same build as wow win32 or win64 )

 Install :
 - copy files into ?????\World of Warcraft\Interface\AddOns\KickBot\
 - make sure you have the "KickBot" addon enabled